 1. To open Credential Manager, type credential manager in the search box and select Credential Manager Control panel.

 2. Select Windows Credentials to access the credentials for Outlook that you want to manage.

 3. Click the name to expand the set of credentials and click Remove.

 If there are any other credentials referencing the Outlook email addresses, please do the same operation.

 4. Exit and restart your system.

 Fix 5: Check credential settings

-Step 6: Unselect the Always prompt for logon credentials option under user identification.
-Click OK and then close your Outlook.
+6. Unselect the Always prompt for the logon credentials option under user identification.
+Click OK and close your Outlook.

 Fix 6: Sign out and sign into Office apps

 Step 1: Open any of the office apps like Word or Excel.
 Click on File > Account.